 Ever thought of joining (or being in) a weekly men’s group?
 Do you hear the concept of men’s groups popping up more and more in the cultural lexicon and you’re curious as to what they’re all about?

-Over the last three years I have been a member of a weekly men’s group.
+Over the last four years I have been a member of a weekly men’s group.
 I have mentioned this in a few articles through the years, and I’ve been getting more and more questions about it lately.
 So I’m going to address all of these frequently asked questions regarding men’s groups in this deep dive article.

 What Is A Men’s Group?